mjt320/OSIPI_CAPLEX/docs/index.md

 1. Become a member of the task force: email **ben.dickie@manchester.ac.uk**.
 Anyone with relevant expertise can join - PhDs and postdocs working in DCE/DSC MRI field are particularly encouraged to apply.

 2. To suggest edits to the lexicon, go to the CAPLEX Github page: https://github.com/OSIPI/OSIPI_CAPLEX and follow the instructions on how to contribute in the README.md.
+Additionally, a tutorial on how to contribute can be found [here](contributionTutorial.md).